maryhosseiny/Mini-Hospital-Database-/README.md

  tabs located on the left side on the sidebar.
 - You can reload the state of my application by clicking the load button provided in the main menu tab on the sidebar.

+## Phase 4: Task 2
+Below you will see an example of event logging in the project.
+After initializing the hospital and adding all the databases in place (this includes the addition of staff, medication and patients to the hospital), the event log is cleared.
+This is so that the user will have an easier time tracking the changes they have made to the system.
+Hence, the example below will first have a date along with a time followed by an "Event log cleared."
+After which any changes made by the user to the database is logged then displayed once the program closes.
+This can be seen in the third and forth line of the example, where time and date are shown and are followed by the "New patient added."

+### Example Event Logging:

+Fri Dec 02 19:18:56 PST 2022

+Event log cleared.

+Fri Dec 02 19:19:09 PST 2022

+New patient added.